haarmeggido/evolutionary-knapsack-problem/README.md

 fitness = total_value  # if within capacity
 ```

 The penalty ensures solutions evolve toward feasible (within capacity) solutions while maximizing value.
-Penalty is updated dynamically to fit the crrent problem, as the average ratio of weight to the cost
+Penalty is updated dynamically to fit the current problem, as the average ratio of weight to the cost

 ## Project Structure